jjflozano/uma-ros-android/README.md

 **SAR-FIS** runs in MATLAB, making it possible to monitor the agents' GPS positions (through gps_j8/fix and namespace/fix), and generate a list of waypoints or objectives for a UGV publishing it in gps/objs.

-Next figure shows the planned (red) and executed (blue) paths for the robot.
-The planned path was triggered by a human agent, using the app:
+Next figure shows the planned (red) and teleoperated (blue) paths for the robot.
+The planned path was triggered by a human agent, using the app.
+In fact, the teleoperated path in the actual experiment only differs from the planned path in the final part.
+The path was teleoperated to make the robot move faster.

 <p align="center">
     <img src="figs/paths.png" alt="Custom Master Chooser" width="700" />